 The quantity of radiative energy entering or leaving the stream is a function of the stream surface area.
 An estimate of the stream width is necessary for surface area determination.
-Mainstem wetted widths used in SNTEMP from the Talkeetna River confluence to Watana were determined from the R&M HEC-2 cross sections and simulations (R&M The stage-discharge relationships developed by ADF&G (1983) 1982d). were not available when our width analysis was being performed.
-However, since the stage discrepancies noted between the R&M simulations in significant width ADF&G observations would not result and differences, we do not propose to modify the width functions at this time.
+Mainstem wetted widths used in SNTEMP from the Talkeetna River confluence to Watana were determined from the R&M cross sections and HEC-2 simulations (R&M 1982d).
+The stage-discharge relationships developed by ADF&G (1983) were not available when our width analysis was being performed.
+However, since the stage discrepancies noted between the R&M simulations and ADF&G observations would not result in significant width differences, we do not propose to modify the width functions at this time.

-Water surface widths simulated by R&M were measured from the cross section diagrams (R&M 1982d) and plotted as a function of flow.
+Water surface widths simulated by R&M were measured from the cross section diagrams (R&M 1982d) and plotted as a function of flow (Appendix B).
 We calculated width/flow functions from these plots.